 These executives put tons of energy into customers and workers leading to great success, but they often expect the boss to treat then in the same way they treat their workers.
 Bosses on the other hand want the subordinate executives to treat them very well.
-They have nothing to give the subordinate and rather expect a lot of understanding from them.
+This executive pays little attention to the boss and the boss dislikes them.
+They have nothing to give the boss and rather expect a lot of understanding from them.

 Customer Boss Focused

 The Executives take care of customers and put a lot of emotional energy into bosses as well.
 They, however, either ignore the workers or treat them like dirt.
 They spend little time in the office or factory much less the factory floor.
 They see that as beneath them.
-They expect nothing from the boss and give nothing to the worker.
+They serve the boss and expect nothing from the boss and give nothing to the worker.

 These executives get get an A+ from workers Workers love working for them and will work for low wages to be under such a boss.
 They tend to have extreme expectations of their boss considering how well they treat their people.
-When I say well, I see that they put a lot of emotional energy into workers and rarely stand above them.
+I see these executives put a lot of emotional energy into workers and rarely stand above them.
 They apologize in the rare cases where they need to let someone go.
 Seemingly everyone who leaves loves them.

 Some Thoughts to Take Care of These Three Stakeholders

-Also, you can see by what Candiudates say they do as to how they succeed with any of the three.
+Also, you can see by what candidates say they do.
+It gives you clues as to how they succeed with any of the three.